Gauge Appearance Customization

-You can access brushes using the gauge element’s Designer.
+You can use the gauge element’s Designer to access brushes.

-Locate the Gauge control’s smart tag and click Customize Gauge Control....
+Click the Gauge control’s smart tag and select Customize Gauge Control…

-Then, in the Visual Gauge Control Designer, locate the scale’s smart tag and click Run Designer.
+In the Visual Gauge Control Designer, click the scale’s smart tag and choose Run Designer.

-In Scales - Element Designer you can see Appearance... properties for an ArcScaleComponent object that represents a scale in circular gauges.
+In the Scales - Element Designer, you can specify properties for an ArcScaleComponent object, which is an instance of a scale in circular gauges.

 In addition, you can use the shader mechanism that allows you to change the color theme by mixing default colors with custom colors.

 A shader is an object that implements the color blending feature.
 Use an element’s BaseLeafPrimitive.Shader property to specify a shader for a gauge element.

-The image below shows the list of shaders for the ArcScaleBackgroundLayerComponent object.
+The image below shows a list of shader options for the ArcScaleBackgroundLayerComponent object.

 A StyleShader is the most used shader.
 It allows you to specify two colors, which are combined to create the resultant background layer’s appearance.

-The following image shows the result of blending colors for a sample background layer.
+The following image shows the resulting color blend for a sample background layer.